open/close all folders

 - On A Different World, Jalessa left breast milk in the fridge.
 Ron uses the milk to make pina coladas for a bachelor party.
 As they are drinking, the babysitter explains that was breast milk.
 Cue multiple spit takes.

-- Served as a Crowning Moment of Funny during the "Improbable Mission" sketch on Whose Line Is It Anyway?
-(US version).
-Ryan and Colin have to prepare lunch (or something) for some foreign dignitary.
+- Served as a funny moment during the "Improbable Mission" sketch on Whose Line Is It Anyway (US version).
+Ryan and Colin have to prepare breakfast for some foreign dignitary.
 Colin, a genetically modified agent, complains at one point that he lacks a "coffee gene", to which Ryan replies, "I'm not talking about coffee, Mr. Moo!"
 Cue uproarious laughter.

 - On The Ricky Gervais Show, he complained that a neighbor once made him a dessert from breast milk.